Marchioness disaster: 1989 to 1997

 In 1992 the families of the victims became aware that the hands had been removed from many of the bodies.
 In March that year an account in The Mail on Sunday, "Cover up!", was published; when Knapman met the two journalists to deny the accusation of a cover-up, he advised them not to base reports on what Margaret Lockwood-Croft, the mother of one of the victims, said: he described her as "unhinged".
 He also showed them photographs of the victims, without discussing the matter with the families.
 In July, Knapman informed the families that the inquests—suspended since April 1990 because of the case against Henderson—would not be recommenced.
 The families tried to apply for a judicial review on the basis that "the use of the word 'unhinged' and reference to a number of 'mentally unwell' relatives betrayed an attitude of hostility, however unconscious, towards ... members of the Marchioness Action Group".
 Initially turned down by High Court, the Court of Appeal then found in favour of the group to allow an appeal.
 In June 1994 Knapman and his assistant were stood down and replaced by another coroner, John Burton.
 He was initially dismissive of the concerns of the MAG, accused their solicitor of trying to mislead the Court of Appeal and indicated that he was inclined not to grant any further inquests.
 Burton was told that another judicial review would be applied for if he refused to hold the inquests, and he subsequently announced that they would go ahead.

 The resumed inquest took place in March and April 1995.
 When questioned about the MAIB report, Captain James de Coverley—one of the report's authors—withdrew the suggestion that Marchioness had steered to port in the last moments before the crash, saying it had never been his intention that the text could be understood that way.
 In summing up, Burton instructed the coroner's jury that a verdict of unlawful killing could not be applied to anyone who had already been cleared by a court.
 The jury retired for four hours and returned a verdict of unlawful killing.
-Burton asked them "Did you understand my Direction?", although the decision stood.
+Burton asked them "Did you understand my Direction?", but the decision stood.